itom-project/itom/docs/userDoc/source/03_gettingStarted/getting-started.rst

     dataFiltered = dataObject() #Destination image

-    filter("medianFilter", dataSnap, dataFiltered, 3 , 3)
+    filter("cvMedianBlur", dataSnap, dataFiltered, 5)

-to filter the content dataSnap into the new object dataFiltered with a 3 x 3 filter kernel.
+to filter the content dataSnap into the new object dataFiltered with a 5 x 5 filter kernel.

 The filter also works inplace.
 That means we can use the input object as the output object, overwriting the input data.
 To show how this works we add